 The board of registrars sends a certificate of registration to you that includes the address of your polling place.
 If you do not receive your certificate, or if you have further questions regarding your polling place location, please contact your local elections official.

 Provisional ballots are countetd by noon 7 days after the election.
 To find out if your provisional ballot was counted, use your state's provisional ballot tool.

 A provisional ballot is voted the same as any other ballot except you must sign an affidavit attesting to your eligibility to vote and complete a voter update form.
 If your name is not on the poll list, the provisional ballot will be counted only if the county board of registrars is able to confirm, after the election, that you are a duly qualified elector of the county.

 When you cast a provisional ballot because you did not have proper identification at the polling place, you have until the Friday following the election to submit the ID to the board of registrars.
 If proper ID is submitted by this deadline, the ballot will be counted.
 You may also cast a provisional ballot if you did not receive a requested absentee ballot or did not vote the absentee ballot.

 Any voter who wishes to have assistance is entitled to help.
 You may ask anyone (except your employer, an agent of the employer, or an officer or agent of the voter's union) to provide that assistance for you.
 If you do not request a specific individual, a poll worker may assist you at your request.
 Polling places should be accessible to people with disabilities.
 If your specific disability is not accommodated, please contact your county's board of elections.

 For more information, you can utilize the American Association of People with Disabilities resource.

 You can now register online.
 To do so, fill out the information here.
 You will need to enter your driver license number or a state non-license number when filling out this form.

-The registration deadline is 14 days before the election.
+The registration deadline is 15 days before the elections.